instrumentisto/rust-incubator/orientation.md

 For each task of the rustcamp, you should create and submit a separate [PR (pull request)][PR].
 Make sure to give your PR a [relevant title](https://github.com/rust-lang-ua/rustcamp/blob/master/faq.md#--how-should-i-name-pr).
 After you've completed your pull request, please remove any markers like "NOT READY", "DRAFT", or "WIP" from the title and specify [our bot](https://github.com/1tbot) as a reviewer and tag all of your mentors in the comments section.
 All communication about PR-s happens via GitHub, so please always use the PR comment section to tag mentors and ask for a review.

 Please, don't do PR merge yourself.
-Before merging the pull request into the main branch, you need to receive approval from at least one mentor.
-If more than one mentor has reviewed your Pull Request and requested changes, you must receive approval from all involved mentors.
-If all the conditions are executed, [our bot](https://github.com/1tbot) will be able to merge your PR.
+To ensure a thorough review and exchange of experience between mentors, your pull request must be approved by **all** of your assigned mentors before it can be merged into the main branch.
+After receiving approvals from all mentors, [our bot](https://github.com/1tbot) will merge your PR.

 Each task of the rustcamp is a [Cargo workspace member][workspace], meaning you can run and test it from the project root using commands like `cargo run -p task_1_8`.
 We highly recommend using tools like [rustfmt] and [Clippy] while writing your [Rust] code.